-According to the code provision A.6.5 of the CG Code, all directors should participate in continuous professional development to develop and refresh their knowledge and skills to ensure that their contribution to the Board remains informed and relevant.
+According to the code provision A.6.5 (code provision C.1.4 in the new CG code), all directors should participate in continuous professional development to develop and refresh their knowledge and skills to ensure that their contribution to the Board remains informed and relevant.
 During the year under review, the Company had arranged for directors to attend training sessions which placed emphasis on the roles, functions and duties of a director of a listed company.
 In addition to the training arranged by the Company, the directors have also participated in other continuous professional development activities.

-The training received by the directors during the year ended 31 March 2021 is summarised below:
+The training received by the directors during the year ended 31 March 2022 is summarised below: